 What is a Virtual CFO, and What Does a Virtual CFO Do?

-Published by Hannah Hood on 20 Dec 2023
+Published by Hannah Hood on 21 Nov 2024

 Perhaps the biggest distinction is that a virtual CFO usually works with multiple clients rather than working full-time for one employer.
-Often, businesses will seek out a virtual CFO if they have a need for the tasks and strategic advice a CFO would complete while not yet having the budget or enough work to hire a full-time employee.
+Often, businesses will seek out a virtual CFO if they have a need for the tasks and strategic advice a CFO would normally complete while not yet having the budget or enough work to hire a full-time employee.

 You might be wondering about the difference between a virtual CFO and a traditional bookkeeper or CPA firm.
 That difference is a consultant relationship.
 Virtual CFOs don’t just meet with you once a year to do your taxes.
 Virtual CFOs offer advisory services and help you make informed business decisions.
 They help you plan for business goals by using cash flow forecasts and financial documents to run scenarios and make strategic plans to achieve said goals.